-Do you ever wonder things like, “can I reuse a K-Cup® capsule?”
-You are not alone.
-We get questions like that one every day.
-We understand how it feels to have questions about a new product.
-After a decade in the Keurig® industry, we have heard it all.
-But, there are a few recurring topics.
-We care about your coffee drinking experience.
-Today, we will answer your top seven Keurig® coffee questions.
+You wonder, “Can I reuse a K-Cup® capsule?”
+You’re not alone.
+We hear that question all the time.
+We get it.
+New products can be confusing.
+We’ve been in the Keurig® business for a decade, and we’ve heard it all.
+But there are a few recurring questions.
+We care about your coffee experience.
+Today, we’ll answer your top seven Keurig® coffee questions.

 Licensed K-Cup® pods are not compostable.
 They contain a mixed plastic casing and an aluminum lid.
-You have to buy an off-brand coffee capsule and even those might not work.
+It would help if you bought an off-brand coffee capsule; even those might not work.
 Most items marketed as compostable such as cutlery, need an industrial processor.
 You can not toss them in your backyard heap and expect anything to happen.
-But, the coffee and filter inside K-Cup® pods will break down and do wonders for your soil.
+But the coffee and filter inside K-Cup® pods will break down and do wonders for your soil.

-Licensed K-Cup® pods are not made with instant coffee.
-Actually, it is quite the opposite.
-Keurig® coffee is gourmet and made from 100% Arabica beans.
-It is also made by the top roasters in the world like Starbucks, Green Mountain Coffee, and Tim Hortons.
+Licensed K-Cup® pods do not contain instant coffee.
+In fact, Keurig coffee is made from 100% Arabica beans.
+The beans are roasted to perfection by some of the world’s leading roasters, like Starbucks, Green Mountain Coffee, and Tim Hortons.

 K-Cup® coffee pods have a shelf life denoted as a “use by” date on the box.
 Usually, it is within two years of production.
-Coffee capsules past the use-by date are not spoiled, nor have they gone bad.
-But, they may be stale.
-The date denotes the optimal time frame in which to use them for optimal freshness.
+Coffee capsules past the use-by date are not spoiled or gone bad.
+But they may be stale.
+The date denotes the optimal time frame to use them for optimal freshness.
 You can still use pods past the date.
-The coffee just won’t taste as good.
+The coffee won’t taste as good.

 Contrary to popular belief, light roast coffee has the most caffeine.
 It is common to say a dark roast is strong.
 This is correct if you are referring to the taste.
 But, when it comes to caffeine, light roasts are stronger.
 Keurig® also makes extra bold coffee pods.
 Extra bold pods have more coffee per capsule than standard varieties.
 More coffee equals more caffeine.